ethronsoft/stor/docs/wikis/tutorial/c.rst

      - If API asks you to provide a resource, you are not transfering ownership to CSTOR.
        You are still responsible for releasing that resource.

-    We will provide a list of **ownership-transferring** functions for each sections, with their relative clean up functions.
+    We will provide a list of **ownership-transferring** functions for each section, with their relative clean up functions.
 These functions are also explicitly marked in the API documentation.

 .. note::